 In some ways, the lover is a reflection of the trickster archetype, which we’ll look at further below.
 Both try to stay out of trouble and have a limited scope of what’s worth fighting for.

-One of the most essential character archetypes in the hero’s journey, the mentor archetype is older (sometimes), wiser (always), and has knowledge and experiences beyond that of the hero’s.
+One of the most essential figures in the hero’s journey, the mentor is older (sometimes), wiser (always), and has knowledge and experiences beyond that of the hero’s.
 They may also have supernatural powers or a particularly specialized skill set.
-The mentor serves to give the hero a little nudge (or a violent shove) forward onto their path, bringing out the potential of what that hero will become.
+The mentor serves to give the protagonist a little nudge (or a violent shove) forward onto their path, bringing out the potential of what that hero will become.

-The most recognizable mentor archetype in modern literature is the wizard Gandalf from The Lord of the Rings.
-Haymitch Abernath from The Hunger Games is another mentor figure, as is Merlin from the tales of King Arthur.
+The most recognizable mentor figure in modern literature is the wizard Gandalf from The Lord of the Rings.
+Other examples include Haymitch Abernath from The Hunger Games and Merlin from the tales of King Arthur.

 7. The Mother